Theater

 Accessibility services

 The performances on March 6th, 7th and 8th will be held according to universal accessibility standards in collaboration with the cultural organization liminal.
-In particular, they include interpretation in Greek sign language and Greek surtitles for deaf and hard of hearing people, as well as tactile tours of the stage and audio descriptions for people with visual impairment.
+In particular, they include Greek surtitles for deaf and hard of hearing people, as well as tactile tours of the stage and audio descriptions for people who are blind or have low vision.

 Accessibility services are provided with the support of the Europe Beyond Access network, co-funded by the "Creative Europe" program of the European Union.